-Pharmacist Communication | Preceptor On-Demand 1h
+Pharmacist Preceptor On-Demand 1 credit hour

-Many of us avoid giving feedback because it can feel negative, however, it is essential for growth and quality communication.
+Many of us avoid giving feedback because it can feel negative; however, it is essential for growth and quality communication.
 The evidence-based methods discussed in this course give you skills to provide effective feedback that facilitates learning and empowers students and residents.

 Learning Objectives